eteration-bootcamp/2020-bootcamp-team-1/ui/README.md

 ## Next Steps to Improve

-- Increasing code coverage with unit tests, and integration tests to redux-connected components
+- There's some unit tests, reducer tests, saga tests.
+But not enough of them!
+Increasing code coverage with unit tests, and integration tests to redux-connected components
 - Splitting code into components even more
 - Infinite loading for Home page
 - Some style improvements